chawan/RepHelper_Classic/README.md

 A World of Warcraft Classic addon to help you manage your reputation and Factions.

 ## Work in progress
-This is still a work in progress.
 The core functionality of the addon should be working as expected but all the faction data is still missing.

 ## History/Base
 This addon is initially based on the out-dated addon Factionizer.